mug-n-ai/YRoot/docs/power.md

-# Why the WHY Loop Works
+# Why the YRoot Works

-The WHY Loop is simple.
+The YRoot is simple.
 But that’s exactly what makes it powerful.

 It doesn’t require complex tools, advanced training, or detailed frameworks.
 Yet again and again, it helps people move from confusion to clarity, from pressure to progress, from inertia to action.